 California has some of the most iconic national parks like Yosemite as well as some much less well-known ones.
 Its parks range from temperate forests of towering redwood trees to barren desert landscapes to a prison.
 They include the lowest and hottest spot in the United States and snow-capped volcanoes.
+It has 9 parks designated National Parks and a number of other parks in the National Park System.
 Its historic parks remember poets, Spanish explorers, and Japanese internees.

 Death Valley National Park